ComplexImg/my-cv/content copy.md

 **Co-founder, Front-end, Computer Vision Engineer**

-Photo Album Creator Web Application startup.
-Generate and print albums with users’ photos.
-Automatic making layout, removing duplicates, not photos, smart crop, using AI features and modern algorithms ([link](https://memories.design/)).
+Photo Album Creator Web Application.
+My startup to generate and print albums with users’ photos.
+Automatic making layout, removing duplicates, not photos, auto crop ([link](https://memories.design/)).
+Working in 150 countries, using AI features and modern algorithms.

-* Work with analytics, decision making and global planning, user behavior, and market research to guide a project and the business;
+* Work with analytics, decision-making and planning, user behavior and research the market;
-* Developed 70% of the React UI with Server Side Rendering and the main architecture of the front-end part;
+* Developed 70% of the UI and the main architecture of the front-end part;
-* Set up machine learning infrastructure and trained CNN models to achieve 95% accuracy in image labeling, detect duplicates and segment photos for smart crop, and integrated a pipeline on client side (browser) with performance of 2000 images per minute;
+* Prepared a Machine Learning infrastructure, worked and trained CNNs models to detect image labels, implemented a Computer Vision flow of several ML models in the front-end with 95% accuracy and good performance;
+* Proposed and designed a performant algorithm to detect duplicate photos to hide them;
+* Album quality is much better and conversion is 200% for users with processing compared with users without.
+* Worked with GDPR, markets policies and localization - prepared and started the project in 150+ countries.
-* Managed localization and GDPR compliance, expanding the project to 150+ countries and 4 languages with CEO optimizations;
+* Integrated full application localization system on 4 languages with CEO optimizations.
-* Was responsible for customer support, feedback collection and processing, and final book quality and improvements.

 ### Evolution (2023/10 - Present)

 **Front-end, Graphics, Computer Vision Engineer**

-Web and Mobile games company working with live video stream games, 2D/3D graphics, machine learning and other cutting edge technologies.
+A a veteran games design company for Web and Mobile working with live video streams games, 2D and 3D games, machine learning and other cutting edge technologies.

-* Led the design and development of a particle system engine and editor for WebGL, Canvas and Pixi renderers, reducing 2-3 times animation costs and development time;
+* Led, designed an architecture, developed and owned a particle system engine and editor for it which significantly decrease preparing, integrating and supporting complex animations in games - it saves weeks of developers time, and reduce 2-3 times graphical effects costs for the company;
-* Researched and integrated a video recognition pipeline using YOLO8 and OpenCV, automating tasks and saving up to 10 seconds per game round;
+* Researched, made and integrated a video recognition pipeline from camera stream using YOLO8 model and OpenCV as a microservice and connected with the game flow - automation manual process of detecting which saves 5-10 seconds on each game round;
-* Documented complex systems and led presentations on technical initiatives, participated in company hackathons;
-* Participated in a company-wide project to create a foundation for different game types.
-The goal was to simplify new game development with a flexible, expandable setup, developer tools, a prepared environment, and  up-to-date code standards — all in one place.
+* Developed an internal bootstrap project for different games, starting with Live games with video translation and sync and ending with pure random 2D games;
+* Participated in games development process, developed assets managing and branding and other helping tools to speed up the workflow and save developers time providing more non-developer tools;
+* Prepared and supported complex projects documentation for developer teams and non-developers in the company, made presentations of the team and my projects to other;

 ### WANNA x Farfetch (2021/06 - 2022/06)